 The STOP (Services • Training • Officers • Prosecutors) Violence Against Women Grant supports prosecution and law enforcement strategies that combat violent crimes against women, and aids in the development and/or strengthening of victim services.
-Authorized through the Violence Against Women Act (VAWA) and administered on the federal level by the Department of Justice, Office on Violence Against Women, STOP provides funding that fosters partnerships with law enforcement, prosecutors, victim serving organizations, and tribal communitities, as well as state, county, and local governments.
+Authorized through the Violence Against Women Act (VAWA) and administered on the federal level by the Department of Justice, Office on Violence Against Women, STOP provides funding that fosters partnerships with law enforcement, prosecutors, victim-serving organizations, and tribal communities, as well as state, county, and local governments.

-GOYFF aids in the administration of dollars described above though a competitive grant application process.
-In Fiscal Year 2019 (FY19), GOYFF was awarded approximately $3.7 million to support programs throughout the state.
+GOYFF aids in the administration of dollars described above through a competitive grant application process.
+Each year, GOYFF is awarded approximately $3.2 million to support programs throughout the state.
 The grant invests in programs to support Victim Services, Sexual Assault Response Teams (SART), Trainings and Special Projects that focus on increasing victim safety and offender accountability.
 GOYFF also provides funding to aid in the training and support of sex trafficking prevention, outreach, and service expansion.
-By statute, the awards are disbursed as follows: 25% for law enforcement, 25% for prosecution, 30% victim services (10% has to be distributed to culturally specific community-based organizations), 5% to state and local courts, and 15% for discretionary distribution.
-There is a 25% match, non-federal match-cash or in-kind.
+By statute, the awards are disbursed as follows: 25% for law enforcement, 25% for prosecution, 30% for victim services (10% has to be distributed to culturally specific community-based organizations), 5% to state and local courts, and 15% for discretionary distribution.
+There is a 25% match, non-federal match-cash, or in-kind.

-If you have questions about this funding or would like to be connected to grantees who are currently providing victim services in your community, please email your name, contact information, location, and request to Emily Uline-Olmstead, Program Administrator.
+If you have questions about this funding or would like to be connected to grantees who are currently providing victim services in your community, please email your name, contact information, location, and request to Emily Uline-Olmstead, Justice Program Manager.

 - Against Abuse, Inc.

 - Alice’s Place, Inc. Arizona

 - Arizona Coalition to End Sexual and Domestic Violence